rjsears/chia_plot_manager/README.md

    offlined you will not see the `-on` or `--online_hdd` options.
  - Modified the sorting option for all plots drives using `natsort`.
 This sorts now completely on drive number naturally.
+ - `-off` or `--offline_hdd` Offlines a particular drive for maintenance, Error to stdout if drive is not mounted or not aplot drive.
+ - `-on` or `--online_hdd` Online a drive that has been offlined making it immediately available for plots.
+Only drives that have been offline will be listed.
+<br><br>
+V0.3 2021-04-04
+ Added multiple command line utilities to `drive_manager.py` including:
+ - `-dr` or `--drive_report`  Immediately runs the Daily Report and sends email (if configured).
+ - `-ct` or `--check_temps`   Checks the temperatures of all drives and returns a report to stdout.
+ - `-pr` or `--plot_report`   Quick plot report like email report but to stdout.
+ - `-ud` or `--update_daily`  Designed to be called from cron one per 24-hours.
+Updates the daily plot stats to provide 24 hours plotting stats (total plots, hourly plots, days until full).

+ Added plot time informtion to the dailey email report including:
+ - Total plots last 24 hours
+ - Average plots per hour (last 24 hours)
+ - Average plotting speed (last 24 hours)
+<br><br>

+ V0.2 2021-30-23
+ - Moved system logging types to plot_manager_config and updated necessary functions.
+ - Added per_plot system notification function (send_new_plot_notification()).
+ - Updated read_config_data() to support ConfigParser boolean returns.
+ - Updated necessary functions for read_config_data() change

+<br><hr>

 <h2>In Closing....</h2>